gromnitsky/installwatch/README.md

 # installwatch

-This is a fork of installwatch cmd from [CheckInstall](http://www.asic-linux.com.mx/~izto/checkinstall/index.php) pkg.
+This is a fork of `installwatch` cmd from [CheckInstall](http://www.asic-linux.com.mx/~izto/checkinstall/index.php) pkg.

-Since the fork:

-* The app modified to not require an installation.
+Changes:

+* apply the rel debian patches & fixes from the CI bugzilla.
+* make the installation step unnecessary.
-* The wrapper script looks for the .so in its dir, not in the system one.
+* force the wrapper script look for the .so in its dir, not in the system one.
-* Makefile outputs everything in `_build` dir.
+* put the compilation results to `_build` dir.

-For a old changelog, see the orig repo.
+Tested on Fedora 26 only.
+For an old changelog, see the orig repo.

 ## Compilation